Higher discriminants and the topology of algebraic maps: Abstract

 \section{Abstract}

-We introduce `higher discriminants' of a morphism of complex algebraic varieties.
-These are defined in terms of transversality conditions, and we show: (1) the support of any summand of a projective pushforward of the $\mathrm{IC}$ sheaf is a component of a higher discriminant, and (2) any component of the characteristic cycle of a proper pushforward of the constant function is a conormal variety to a component of a higher discriminant.
+We show that the way in which Betti cohomology varies in a proper family of complex algebraic varieties is controlled by certain `higher discriminants' in the base.
+These discriminants are defined in terms of transversality conditions, which in the case of a morphism between smooth varieties can be checked by a tangent space calculation.
+They control the variation of cohomology in the following two senses: (1) the support of any summand of the pushforward of the $\mathrm{IC}$ sheaf along a projective map is a component of a higher discriminant, and (2) any component of the characteristic cycle of the proper pushforward of the constant function is a conormal variety to a component of a higher discriminant.

+The same would hold for the Whitney stratification of the family, but there are vastly fewer higher discriminants than Whitney strata.
+For example, in the case of the Hitchin fibration, the stratification by higher discriminants gives exactly the $\delta$ stratification introduced by Ng\^o.